Investing term

 Two companies legally combine into one new entity, usually with shareholders of both receiving stock in the combined firm.

 A merger is when two companies legally combine into a single new entity, typically with shareholders of both receiving stock in the combined firm.
-Unlike a straight acquisition where one buys the other, a merger is framed as a marriage of equals.
-They promise cost savings and scale, though in practice many fail to deliver the value their architects predicted.
+Unlike a straight acquisition where one company clearly buys the other, a merger is framed as a marriage of equals, blending two businesses into one.

 For example

-Two mid-size companies merge into one larger firm, and shareholders of each swap their old shares for stock in the newly combined business.
+Two mid-sized firms merge into a new combined company; shareholders of each swap their old shares for stock in the new entity, betting the whole beats the parts.